 Now that you’re fully inspired to discover, make like Prince Henry and navigate yourself further down the river.
 As you continue walking east along the water, you’ll approach the Ponte 25 de Abril.
 Known to some as the Golden Gate Bridge of Portugal, this red suspension bridge spans the Tagus River and connects Lisbon in the north with Almada in the south, by both car & train.

 travelhelix trivia: the Ponte 25 de Abril is often associated with the Golden Gate Bridge.
 They even share the same color: International Orange.
 But – contrary to popular belief – they were NOT built by the same company.
-In fact, the Ponte 25 de Abril was built by the same company that built the Golden Gate Bridge’s neighbor to the east: the San Francisco BAY BRIDGE – how ‘bout that for some bridge trivia?!
+In fact, the Ponte 25 de Abril was built by the same company that built the Golden Gate Bridge’s neighbor to the east: the San Francisco BAY BRIDGE.

 practical info: due to the bridge’s expansion from 4 lanes to 6 in the mid-90’s, pedestrian access is now forbidden.
 That is, unless you’re taking part in the Lisbon marathon, which marks the ONE day each year you can cross on foot.
-Thousands of people flock to the bridge – and of course – stop running to take selfies.
+Thousands of people.
+Millions of selfies.
 Hope you’re not planning on breaking any world records!

 4. Amoreiras Plaza

 Named after the mulberry trees… that fed the silkworms… that made the silk… that drove the local silk industry in the 18th century, Amoreiras Plaza isn’t quite a historical landmark like the others we’ve covered.
 In fact, it’s a massive & modern shopping mall.
 Take the elevator to the top and you’ll be rewarded with Lisbon’s best 360° panoramic view.
 From this viewpoint – on a clear day – you’ll see every sight on this list.